×

 • The employer is recognised by the Immigration and Naturalisation Service (IND) and has a residence permit (a permanent or temporary residence).

-• The highly skilled migrant has an employment agreement with a Dutch employer of a duration of at least three months.
+• The highly skilled migrant has an employment agreement with a Dutch employer for a duration of at least three months.

 • The employer pays at least the minimum salary applicable to the highly skilled migrant.